AU-Biocommons/genome-annotation/README.md

 6. Monitoring tools
 7. Among Others

 For more details refer to old manual instructions [Apollo Deployment Document](https://qcif.sharepoint.com/:w:/r/sites/3.Services/_layouts/15/Doc.aspx?sourcedoc=%7B0616808E-B7D0-4AAF-BE19-77A293661CD1%7D&file=Deploying%20a%20Production%20Web%20Apollo%20Instance.docx&action=default&mobileredirect=true).
-Note that this document is only for reference and give a better understanding of all that is required to have an Apollo VM up and running as currently the Ansible Playbooks will automate the software installation process.
+Note that this document is only for reference and to give a better understanding of all that is required to have an Apollo VM up and running as currently the Ansible Playbooks will automate the software installation process.